nicenemo/proxmox-setup/README.md

 ## Requirements

 1. A Proxmox server with ssh access.
 Initial ssh access with a root password is fine, our playbook will install your key
-3. Python
+2. Python
+3. Loal installation of kubectl
-2. Ansible on your local machine
+4. Ansible on your local machine
-3. Optionally Mitogen Ansible ssh accelaration.
+5. Optionally Mitogen Ansible ssh accelaration.
-4. A few Ansible collections and modules.
+6. A few Ansible collections and modules.

 ## Bootstrapping Ansible